 Ataturk was born in 1881 in the now Greek city of Thessaloniki.

-He was an able student, and from an early age he become involved in the burgeoning movement for Turkish independence.
+He was an able student, and from an early age, he became involved in the burgeoning movement for Turkish independence.
 He was part of a movement critical of the old, stale, corrupt Ottoman regime.

 In the First World War, he served with distinction, holding off the Allied attack at Gallipoli.
 He later served with distinction in Palestine.
 He was an able military leader, naturally gaining the respect, admiration and devotion of his soldiers.